thefoxboxman/TripIt/src/content/posts/victoria-2024-phillip_island.md

 <h3 style="text-align:center; "> Inverloch - Wonthagi - Phillip Island. </h3>

 Short travel day today.
 Just 54km.
-On the way we stop at Wonthagi to do some food shopping.
+On the way we stopped at Wonthagi to do some food shopping.
 We also acquired an Australia Post Prepaid Mastercard to replace John's NAB Visa which had been hacked and therefore blocked again.
 <br />
-We arrived a the caravan park which was just over the bridge to Phillip Island  at 10.30; too early to check in.
+We arrived at the caravan park which was just over the bridge to Phillip Island  at 10.30; too early to check in.
 We went to explore Phillip Is which is surprising big.

 ![img](../../Images/Phillip_Island/Phillip_Island_Bridge_IMG_6167.jpg)